dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Principles to focus on when designing a resource-oriented API are:
 1. The expected resources the API can provide.
-2. The relationships and hierarchy between resources.
+2. The relationships between resources.
 3. The schema of each resource (i.e, the fields each resource represents)
 4. The HTTP operations that can be executed on each resource.